crazzysun/hello-world/README.md

 System requirements
 -------------------

-Java SE Runtime Environment 8
+- Java SE Runtime Environment 8 or later;
+- Java SE Development Kit 8 or later;
+- Maven 3.3 or later;
+- PostgresSQL 9.4 or later.